zackw/header-survey/README.md

 particular platform provide them.

-You can put additional compilation options after the name of the compiler, if necessary.  **WARNING:** `scansys.py` runs in a temporary directory, to facilitate cleaning up after itself.
+You can put additional compilation options after the name of the compiler, if necessary.  **WARNING:** `scansys.py` changes into a temporary directory, to facilitate cleaning up after itself.
 Therefore, YOUR-COMPILER must either be found in `$PATH` or be an absolute pathname, and any pathnames in additional compilation options (e.g. directories containing header files) must also be absolute.

 There are also a few options to `scansys.py` itself which you probably